cardeol/devart-template/project_posts/2014-03-24-Choosing-a-character-set.md

  var charSet = palette.split("");
 ```

-This means that the first character " " represents the lightest color, and "#" the darker using this formula and scale it to the array lenght.
+This means that the first character " " represents the lightest color, and "#" the darkest using this formula and scale it to the array lenght.

 ```